NicoHood/IRLremote/README.md

 If you want to use more protocols or keep away different IR input devices which might cause problems, see the **advanced custom receiving example**.

 The IR_USER IRType is for custom protocols/protocol combinations.
 See advanced examples.
-There is also an example for raw output and a PCINT version.
+There is also an example for raw output and a PCINT version. **With the basic PCINT version you can also decrease flash size even more and be more flexible with your sending pin!**

+**Keep in mind that from v1.6 to v1.7 the bit order has changed and command and address might be a different value now.**

 ### Sending

-For sending see the SendSerial/Button examples.
-But its still under construction.
+**For sending see the SendSerial/Button examples.** You first have to read the codes of your remote with one of the receiving examples.
+Choose your protocol in the sending sketch and use your address and command if choice.

+Sending for Panasonic and Sony12 is not confirmed to work, since I have no device here to test.
+Let me know if it works!

+**Keep in mind that from v1.6 to v1.7 the bit order has changed and command and address might be a different value now.**

 ### Adding new protocols